ashaf3/best-practices-k8s/README.md

 After you've completed these steps, the kube-apiserver encrypts secrets at rest in `etcd` using the specified encryption provider.

 Please note that you need to ensure the `encryption-config.yaml` file is appropriately protected, as it contains the encryption key for your secrets.
+You can also save the encryption key on HarshiCorp vault, AWS/google secret manager